 History of Sailing SchoolThe LYC Sailing School was started in 1959 in an effort to provide the sons and daughters or children of non-sailing families an opportunity to learn sailing, racing and water safety from a qualified instructor.

-Accordingly, three small training sailboats were acquired by the LYC and the first instructor was hired.
 Classes are divided between beginners, and more advanced.
-Children may begin when they can swim 100 feet or between the new and old yacht club docks and are 'about' eight years old.
+Children may begin when they can swim 25 yards in their approved life jacket and are 8 years old.

 Many of Leland's top sailors and trophy winners are graduates of the LYC Sailing School and some LYC student and instructors have gone on to teach at larger yacht clubs in Detroit and Chicago.